allan-tulane/sp25-recitation-04-dylanmondrus/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**
+The issue with using this function is it is not easily paralleized because of its shared mutable state because counts[term] cannot be updated by multiple processors at the same time without leading to incorrect results.
+Additionally, word_count_map and word_count_reduce independently reduce and count the number of words which eliminates the risk of overlap and race conditions.
+Finally, the work of this function is O(n^2), while the parallelized functions have work of O(n).

 ## Part 2: Sentiment analysis